stribis/wd324_javascript/03_repetition/01_basics/challenges/advanced_learning/Dynamic Multiplication Table/task.md

-Reverse a String
+Dynamic Multiplication Table

-Write a function reverseString that takes a string as input and returns the reversed version.
-Add an input field to allow the user to enter a string and display the reversed string in a paragraph.
+Write a function that generates a multiplication table for a given number and displays it in a list.